Welcome to PhytoPath

 Blumeria graminis is an ascomycete fungus responsible for powdery mildew in a variety of grasses, including economically important cereals such as barley and wheat, causing falls in yields of up to 40%.
 Its genome exhibits considerable variability, allowing the evolution of strains that are able to infect previously resistant crop varieties, or that exhibit fungicide resistant.

-The current release of PhytoPath is built from the twentieth (September 2013) of Ensembl Genomes and version 3.4 of PHI-base and was released on September 2013.
+The current release of PhytoPath is built from the twentieth first (December 2013) of Ensembl Genomes and version 3.4 of PHI-base and was released on December 2013.
 For all species, available data includes genome sequence and gene models, functional annotation, and protein-based comparative analysis with other fungal/oomycete species (provided by Ensembl Genomes), together with expertly curated molecular and biological information on genes proven to affect the outcome of pathogen-host interactions (provided by PHI-base).
 In addition, the following specific data sets are also available:

 - RNA-Seq alignments for Puccinia triticina